 - Waste insulation is reused as blowing wool.

-Fibre is safe
+Fiber is safe

-- The German RAL quality mark confirms that the bio solubility and safety requirements are met according to the German technical regulation TRGS905.
+- The German RAL quality mark confirms that the bio-solubility and safety requirements are met according to the German technical regulation TRGS905.

 - Our stone wool meets the most stringent requirement (M1) in the Finnish voluntary system for building material emissions.

 - Our stone wool fiber is registered according to the REACH chemical regulation.
 Our products do not contain substances of very high concern listed in the REACH “Candidate list”.
 User instructions for safe use are available for all our products.

 - The technical dossier in REACH registration contains a chemical safety report about properties and classification.
 Our sone wool fiber is a mineral wool Nota Q fiber and is not evaluated as hazardous or classified as an irritant.